geopandas/geopandas/doc/source/docs/user_guide/pygeos_to_shapely.rst

 Since the 0.8 version, GeoPandas includes an experimental support of PyGEOS as an alternative geometry backend to Shapely.
-Recently, PyGEOS codebase was merged into the Shapely project and released as part of the Shapely 2.0.
+Recently, PyGEOS codebase was merged into the Shapely project and released as part of Shapely 2.0.
 GeoPandas will therefore deprecate support of the PyGEOS backend and will go forward with Shapely 2.0 as the only geometry engine exposing GEOS functionality.

-Given the PyGEOS engine is automatically used if the package is installed (only until GeoPandas 0.14, then the preference will change), some downstream code may depend on PyGEOS geometries being available as underlying data of a ``GeometryArray``.
+Given that historically the PyGEOS engine is automatically used if the package is installed (this behaviour will change in GeoPandas 0.14 where Shapely 2.0 will be used by default if installed), some downstream code may depend on
+PyGEOS geometries being available as underlying data of a ``GeometryArray``.

 This guide outlines the migration from the PyGEOS-based code to the Shapely-based code.